Palliative and end of life care: information for health and social care professionals

 In the event of there being insufficient stock to fill an immediate need, the pharmacy will liaise with another community pharmacy.
 The pharmacy will aim to locate a pharmacy with sufficient in-date stock and request that they reserve the stock for collection by the user.
 If no further stock can be located the pharmacy will contact the prescriber to discuss a suitable alternative.

-Click here for a list of the pharmacies commissioned to provide this service in the North Yorkshire CCG area.
+Click here for a list of the pharmacies commissioned to provide this service in North Yorkshire as of 01/11/22.

 Click here for the palliative care drugs scheme list of drugs and quantities stocked.